developertown/frontend/react/environments.md

 "prestart": "chmod +x ./env.sh && dotenv -e .env.development.local -e .env.development -e .env.local -e .env ./env.sh ./public/env.js",
 "start": "react-scripts start",
 ```

+### Deploytime Variables with env.js

+One of the downsides of the Runtime Variables with Docker solution above is that it has some specific requirement around the hosting environment.
+This strategy works really well if we are running frontend application code in Docker (and would work in other scenarios where we can inject a script at server startup) but often we will host the frontend application as a static website on AWS S3 or similar.
+In cases where we do not own the server or container that is hosting the static HTML/CSS/JS bundle we may not have an opportunity to set environment variables let alone execute the `env.sh` script described above.

+#### However...

+At the core of the Runtime Variables with Docker solution is the fact that we generate a `env.js` file which is add to a previously built static HTML/CSS/JS bundle.
+This means we can configure our CI/CD server in such a way to build the static HTML/CSS/JS bundle **once** for all environment.
+When it is time to deploy to a particular environment the deploy server can execute the `env.sh` file with the correct configuration for the target environment.
+In this scenario if environment variables changed we would need to re-run the deploy stage for a particular environment but we do **not** need to rebuild a static HTML/CSS/JS bundle.

+#### Browser Cache

+Note the script tag which loads the `env.js` includes a `REACT_APP_VERSION` environment variable which is expected to be defined at **build** time by the build server.
+The version is included in the script tag to help bust the browser cache.
+It should be noted that if code with `REACT_APP_VERSION=1.0.0` is deployed to an environment with **deploy** time environment variables A then redeployed to the same environment with new **deploy** time environment variables it is possible some users may receive a cached version of the environment variables still.
+Steps should be taken to invalidate the cache if redeploying with new **deploy** time environment variables

 ## Sensitive Data